jmlew/nx-react-nestjs-base/README.md

 The codebase is combined into a number of separate 'applications' and 'libraries' in a [NX Monorepo](https://nx.dev).

+### HTTP API Playground

+The codebase includes an HTTP Playground to test endpoint responses inside 'http-playground'.
+This uses the humao.rest-client vscode extension listed in .vscode/extensions.json with dependant global API variables defined in .vscode/settings.json 'rest-client.environmentVariables'.

 ## Adding capabilities to your workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.